ooni/probe-engine/QA/README.md

 # Quality Assurance scripts

 This directory contains quality assurance scripts that use Jafar to ensure that OONI implementations behave.
-These scripts take as unique command line argument the path to a binary with a OONI Probe v2.x compatible command line interface.
+These scripts take on the command line as argument the path to a binary with a OONI Probe v2.x compatible command line interface.

 Tools with this CLI are: